Sorinenachioiu/Q-Engineering-Project---G9/src/experiments/results/explanations.md

 Let's see how it performs in practice by running some experiments.

-What we want to investigate is the following:
+What we investigated is the following:
 - [x] How does the `success rate of the code` change as the error probability of `bit flips` increases?
 ![x - 422](assets/plots/four_two_two/performance_plot_x.png)